Skip to main content

 Supply response is constrained by the by-product nature of most vanadium production.
 New primary vanadium projects take 5–7 years from discovery to production, and the small number of high-grade deposits limits the supply pipeline.
 China’s production can flex somewhat based on steel output and environmental policy, but significant incremental supply from new sources is unlikely before 2028.

-The key risk to the bullish thesis is Chinese VRFB overcapacity.
+The key risk to the upside thesis is Chinese VRFB overcapacity.
 China dominates both vanadium supply and VRFB manufacturing, and Chinese VRFB manufacturers (including Rongke Power, VRB Energy, and Shanghai Electric) are aggressively expanding capacity.
 If Chinese manufacturers flood global markets with low-cost VRFB systems, Western competitors could be crowded out — though this would still support vanadium demand, just channeled through Chinese supply chains.

-Outlook: Cautious Bullish
+Outlook: Cautious Upside pressure

 Vanadium’s dual demand structure creates an attractive risk-reward profile for 2026–2028.
 Steel demand provides a price floor anchored to global industrial activity, while VRFB demand provides an asymmetric growth option that the market may be underpricing.